josephjosedev/printserver/readme.md

 > **Note that the command starts with . (dot) / (slash) followed by the complete filename and ending on . (dot) run!**
 > before the installation procedure starts the user must choose whether to install the driver manually **(press c for custom)** or automatically **(press a for automatic).** Best is to execute the installation procedure manually (custom) so that every step can be controlled and monitored by the user.
+> The installation procedure will check for missing ask if older versions of the HPLIP driver must be removed.
+Confirm that this should be done to avoid any conflicts with older package versions.